devcurmudgeon/ybd/readme.md

 ### todo

-In no particular order, here's a list of things that may be interesting to try doing to/with ybd:
+in no particular order, here's a list of things that may be interesting to try doing to/with ybd:
 - pip install
 - deterministic (bit-for-bit) build